D-vitamin – The sunshine vitamin

 BONE AND MUSCLE

-Several scientific studies show that persistent musculoskeletal pain is often brought on by lack of vitamin D. A study of 150 patients of both sexes with persistent musculoskeletal pain showed that 93 per cent of the subjects, regardless of gender, had low levels of vitamin D3.
+Several scientific studies show that persistent musculoskeletal pain is often brought on by lack of vitamin D. A survey of 150 patients of both sexes with persistent musculoskeletal pain showed that 93 per cent of the subjects, regardless of gender, had low levels of vitamin D3.

 Many other studies have also shown that a lack of vitamin D can lead to problems with pain in bones and muscles.
 For example, researchers in Saudi Arabia found a lack of vitamin D in a study of 360 patients with chronic back pain.
 All patients received high doses of vitamin D for three months and reported significantly reduced pain.